-A hearty, delicious and budget friendly Lentil and Kale Soup that’s vegetarian and gluten free.
-Plus, it’s made in one pot for easy clean up!
-It’s like a little bowl of goodness for your tummy.
+This spicy lentil kale soup is a hearty, delicious and pretty budget friendly.
+Made in one pot for easy cleanup, it’s like a little bowl of goodness for your tummy.

-This Lentil and Kale Soup was originally posted in July 2015, but has been updated.
+This lentil kale soup was originally posted in July 2015, but has been updated.

-- It’s budget friendly with simple pantry staples like red lentils which are super inexpensive.
+- It’s pretty budget friendly with simple pantry staples, like red lentils

 I don’t know about you, but I could eat soup all year long, even in the summer.
 And it’s weird because I like to say I run hot.
 Like, I’m usually always warm.
 But, offered a bowl of comforting soup and I’m all in!

-- Cut your celery and carrots into smaller pieces, like 1/4 inch thick.
+Cut your celery and carrots into smaller pieces, about ¼-inch thick.
 If they are too thick, they will take too long to cook, making this recipe longer to prepare and ain’t nobody got time for that.

-- I always love to use unsalted stock when possible and then I can control the seasoning more.
+I always love to use unsalted broth when possible and then I can control the seasoning more.

-- Make sure you ‘pick over’ and rinse your lentils before using to check for rocks/stones.
+Make sure you ‘pick over’ and rinse your lentils before using to check for rocks, stones, foreign bits or imperfect lentils.
 Discard those.
 They have no place in soup.

 - Zucchini Noodle Curry Coconut Soup with Grilled Tofu